 You can redeem your green credits for Smålish dållars.
 Every 3 green credits will earn you $0.50 Smålish dållars.

 Yes, the green credits in your småles account will expire.
 Green credits earned for one calendar year (Jan-Dec) will expire on 31 December two years later.
 Dållars redeemed through your green credits will expire on 31 December, two years from the date of redemption.

 You would receive a letter from us on the month of your 13th birthday.
-Enjoy a free slice of princess cake at the IKEA Restaurant as a gift from us to you, and wishing you more fun and adventures in the world outside Småland.
+Enjoy a free slice of birthday cake at our Swedish Restaurant in IKEA Alexandra and IKEA Tampines as a gift from us to you, and wishing you more fun and adventures in the world outside Småland.

 We would have loved to keep you as a Smålish citizen forever, but everytime a human turns 13 (on their birthday), they become invisible to us and since we won't be able to see you, we could walk right into you!
 It has been this way for all giant red and furry hearts for over 1,000 years.
 And the digestive system of an 13-year-old will also not be able to digest the paper porridge that Smålish citizens eat.
 That's why we will have to say Hej då when you get older.
 But don't be sad, because we and all other Smålish citizens will always remember each other.